Billy Nelson (actor): Biography

 Nelson was a nightclub master of ceremonies in the United States and abroad.

 Nelson and his wife, violinist Irene Knight, developed a musical comedy act that was featured in several major markets during the 1930s.

 The Nelson-Knight music and comedy duo often worked shows featuring vaudeville and Broadway ballerina Jeanne Devereaux.

 Frequently cast as a villain, Nelson was a familiar face during the infancy of network and syndicated television.
-He played in roles on early television westerns and police procedurals,i.e., The Life and Legend of Wyatt Earp, Death Valley Days, Bat Masterson, Tombstone Territory, Highway Patrol, M Squad and Jack Webb's original Dragnet.
+He played in roles on early television westerns and police procedurals, such as The Life and Legend of Wyatt Earp, Death Valley Days, Bat Masterson, Tombstone Territory, Highway Patrol, M Squad and Jack Webb's original Dragnet.

 Nelson and his mother, Nettie Newman, were close with the actor Jack Haley.

 Nelson made his first film appearances in 1933 in Hal Roach comedy short subjects.
 His (well-honed) blue-collar appearance made him a likely choice for roles as cab drivers, bartenders, and gunmen.
 For instance, in the five-year run of The Adventures Superman television series, Nelson played five different thugs.
 Nelson's last role was in the 1961 in Pocketful of Miracles.